KapPetrovTheGuy/ReverbOS/README.md

 # TODO LIST
 1. Hello World - DONE!
 2. Read from the hard disk - NOT DONE
-3. Own Interrupts In Real Mode - NOT DONE
+3. Implement C And Protected Mode - NOT DONE
 4. GDT And IDT - NOT DONE

 Adding more to list soon!